Spare Parts Inventory Management – Part 1

 Inventory accuracy is everything

-If your CMMS tells you there are six of the part you need in Cabinet 6-Drawer B of Storeroom X, and you go to retrieve the parts, six of them better be there.
+If your CMMS tells you there are six of the parts you need in Cabinet 6-Drawer B of Storeroom X, and you go to retrieve the parts, six of them better be there.
 What happens when someone looks up a part in the computer and it’s not there?
 Or the quantity doesn’t match what the computer shows?
-Or it’s in the wrong location?
-When these things happen, confidence in the new system goes to zero and frustrations grow instantly.
+Or is it in the wrong location?
+When these things happen, confidence in the new system goes to zero, and frustrations grow instantly.
 Your parts information in the CMMS must be super accurate so purchasing can reorder parts when the quantities get low.
-The most important reason for maintaining accuracy of information in the CMMS?
+What is the most important reason for maintaining the accuracy of information in the CMMS?
 We need the parts to be there when a machine is down.

 - Practice continuous improvement – even after you think it’s all done.

-I can assure you that with all the finest people and intensions in place, this will never happen.
-I truly love maintenance trades people and I could not have more respect for them.
+I can assure you that with all the finest people and intentions in place, this will never happen.
+I truly love maintenance tradespeople, and I could not have more respect for them.
 But they are human.
 They are in a hurry.
 Their focus is on getting machines repaired and back up and running.

 Maintenance management expert Kenneth J. Staller is a Senior Consultant with Daniel Penn Associates (DPA).
 Contact DPA at (860) 232-8577 or info@danielpennassociates.com.